tripnv/nandisarchive/README.md

-# Nandi's Archive
+# An archive for my thoughts

-A minimalist static site generator.
+A minimalist static site generator and the associated content.

 ## Usage